-The Making It Work (MIW) initiative aims at generating lasting improvements in the lives of persons with disabilities, in line with the principles of the Convention on the Rights of Persons with Disabilities.
+The Making It Work (MIW) initiative uses a rights-based approach aiming at generating lasting improvements in the lives of persons with disabilities, in line with the principles of the Convention on the Rights of Persons with Disabilities.

-At the heart of this process, people with disabilities are validating what works and using the evidence-based good practices to strengthen their advocacy to influence social change.
+At the heart of this process, personswith disabilities are validating what works and using the evidence-based good practices to strengthen their advocacy to influence social change.

 The methodology uses a multi-stakeholder approach, building alliances and collaboration around disability inclusion issues.
-Making it Work puts an emphasis on a “learning by doing” process that empowers groups to work collectively to document and promote change.
+MIW puts an emphasis on a “learning by doing” process that empowers groups to work collectively to document and promote change.

-Rather than focusing on human rights violations and what is not working, Making it Work shifts attention to what has worked and how it could be replicated or ‘scaled up’ putting forth constructive, practical recommendations to decision-makers, service providers and other development stakeholders.
+Rather than focusing on human rights violations and what is not working, MIW shifts attention to what has worked and how it could be replicated or ‘scaled up’ putting forth constructive, practical recommendations to decision-makers, service providers and other development stakeholders.

-The MIW methodology is relevant to organizations working on disability inclusion issues and wanting to:
+The MIW approach is relevant to any organizations working on disability inclusion and wanting to:

 • More effectively document examples of good practice to better understand what worked and why

 • Learn from other people’s experiences and expertise and incorporate a more holistic perspective that values multiple points of view (people with disabilities, academics, practitioners, etc)

 • Benefit from collaborating with other stakeholders in order to facilitate alliance-building around disability inclusion issues